-Lets take a look at some of the different types of crack to get a better understanding of why they occur.
+There are certain patterns that will allow you to identify what actually caused the wall to crack.
+Let's take a look at some of the different types of crack to get a better understanding of why they occur.

-Hairline cracks are typically around a 1/16 of an inch wide or smaller, if the crack is bigger than that, than chances are that some other element is the culprit.
+Hairline cracks are typically around a 1/16 of an inch wide or smaller, if the crack is bigger than that, then chances are that some other element is the culprit.
 Below are some examples of some hairline cracks that have occurred.

 I see a lot of cracks on the foam trim that is used on stucco houses quite often and most of the time it is where two pieces of trim meet.
 The cause is usually because fiberglass mesh tape was not used on the seam where the two pieces met.

 If installed like this, it will likely crack over time due to expansion and contraction that is brought on by the fluctuation in daily temperatures.

 How These Are Typically Installed: You would typically hang the foam trim and then apply a piece of mesh tape over the seam, apply a thin layer of polymer modified cement to the area and then apply a finish coat over the top of that.